-The best time to work out for early risers may be just before your morning suhoor, this way you will have energy from the food eaten the previous night.
-It is imperative that you drink plenty of water, eat a good of carbohydrates, protein, and essential fat to give you some energy.
+The best time to work out for early risers maybe just before your morning suhoor, this way you will have energy from the food eaten the previous night.
+It is imperative that you drink plenty of water, and eat a good of carbohydrates, protein, and essential fat to give you some energy.

 Wrapping It Up

 You don’t have to cut down on the amount of exercise you usually do during Ramadan especially if you are a long-distance runner or someone who does a lot of cardio work.

 Finding the time to work out will help keep your energy level up, keep a clear mind, and your metabolism stable.